Skip to main content

 Once you arrive in Toledo, again you can easily start to hitch along the main Route 9 motorway.
 We decided to walk out of town, towards the Peaje Toledo toll booth, an easy place to catch drivers with plenty of opportunities for them to pull over.

-It is a good 30 minute walk out of town along the busy road, so be sure to bring some water and snacks.
+It is a good 30-minute walk out of town along the busy road, so be sure to bring some water and snacks.
 There is a supermarket on Constitución, parallel to Route 9 as well as garages and small shops.

 From here you have a solid chance of grabbing a lift.
-We were picked up by a truck driver who was heading direct to Buenos Aires (the luck of the Irish, wah?!) and so this was an easy journey for us.
+We were picked up by a truck driver who was heading directly to Buenos Aires (the luck of the Irish, wah?!) and so this was an easy journey for us.

 However, we are certain that won’t happen.